 Things that will be asked by lenders are the following:

 - How long has borrower lived current address

-- If not lived for at least two years, need to provide a two year residential history
+- If not live for at least two years, need to provide a two-year residential history

 - Do you currently own property or renting?